syncfusion-content/windowsforms-docs/WindowsForms/ButtonAdv/ButtonAdvAppearnce.md

-> Note: This setting will be effective only for Office2003, OfficeXP and WindowsXP styles set through ButtonAdv.Appearance property.
+N> This setting will be effective only for Office2003, OfficeXP and WindowsXP styles set through ButtonAdv.Appearance property.
 See Visual Styles.